samaradel/www_threefold/www.gig.tech/content/home/c_block_intro_home.md

 The Internet started as global network comprising many voluntarily interconnected autonomous networks.
 It operated without a central governing body.
 Universities, research institutions and governments agreed to collaborate on projects and share information.

 **Today**
-The Internet reaches to billions of people and serves as global sharing and collaborative platform for business and personal use.
+The Internet reaches billions of people and serves as global collaborative platform for business and personal benefit.
 But 80% of all of the internet capacity is created by a handful of giant companies concentrated in and around the US, Europe and China.
+Monopolies arise.

 **Tomorrow**
-GIG aspires to change all of this by creating and distributing technology that provides secure, scalable and self-healing Internet capacity for everyone.
+GIG drives net-neutrality by creating and distributing technology that enables a secure, scalable and self-healing Internet for everyone.
 This capacity is generated with our partners that are situated in following locations on this map.

 ![GIG technology belgium partners worldmap edge cloud blockchain](/img/partnerworld.png)